deBilla/sales-opportuity-tracker/README.md

-# SPIDERTRACKS TEST - Customer Detail Application
+# Sales Opportunity Tracker

-This application is created for a test provided by `Spidertracks`.
 Our requirement is to provide an application that allows a company to see their customer information.
 Customers have the following information associated with them:

 * Unique identifier.
 * Status: "Active", "Non-Active", “Lead”